JeffersonLab/clas12-mcgen/README.md

 - The `--docker` argument is passed to all generators on the OSG and must be accepted.
 It can be ignored or used for setting conditions for OSG.
 - The `--seed #` option is passed to all generators on the OSG and must be accepted.
 It can be ignored or used to set the RNG seed in the generator.
 - If `--seed` is ignored, the generator is responsible for choosing unique random seeds, without preserving state between jobs, which can be done from a millisecond or better precision system clock.
-- A git tag to reference for including the generator as a submodule into this repository
+- A git tag to reference for including the generator as a submodule into this repository.
+Note [versions.json](https://github.com/jeffersonlab/clas12-mcgen/versions.json) stores the current verisions for insertion into the data stream.

 ### Test of Requirements